 In West Philadelphia and University City, visitors can explore museums and historic structures on university campuses, be immersed in acres of green space in West Fairmount Park, and enjoy all-ages experiences such as the nation’s first zoo and a hands-on museum filled with plenty of playful exhibits.
+Here are the top locations to see when visiting West Philadelphia.

 If traveling by train, you’ll arrive in Philadelphia at Amtrak’s 30th Street Station.
 This grand building was constructed in 1933 and features a massive Art Deco main concourse.
 Just to the west of the station, walk through the recently added Drexel Square – a 1.3-acre elliptical park that is part of the larger Schuylkill Yards project, which, when complete, will bring new residential, retail, and green spaces – as well as 4.8 million square feet of life science lab and office space – to the neighborhood.